-The Home window of the web interface contains a "dashboard" for control and inspection of ongoing communication and for viewing properties of the EXPLORER 500.
+The Dashboard is used for control and inspection of ongoing communication and for viewing properties of the EXPLORER 500.

 The NETWORK section shows the name of the Airtime Provider, if this information is available on the SIM card.

 Terminal properties